 The Tax Cut & Jobs Act that was recently passed has already caused taxpayers to accelerate certain financial decisions as we transition from the current tax laws to the new tax laws over the course of the next two years.
+You may be in need of an HST Lawyer in case you have to go to court with your previous spouse over monetary issues.
 Taxpayers are running to their town office to prepay property tax prior to December 31, 2017 to capture the deduction before it’s capped in 2018.
 Companies are looking at how they are incorporated to take advantage of the new 20% deduction available in 2018.
 On deck for next year, married couples contemplating a divorce will have an incentive to sign their divorce agreement prior to December 31, 2018, with the help of someone similar to this New Beginnings Family Law.
 Wait……what?
 Let me explain.

 Current Tax Law: Alimony Is Tax Deductible